nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

 These methods enable you to capture visual records of the forensicVM from different points within the system, providing flexibility for various operational needs.

-Downloading Screenshots as a :term:`ZIP File`
+Downloading Screenshots as a ZIP File
 *************************************

 After capturing the necessary screenshots of the forensic virtual machine (forensicVM), you can download them all as a ZIP file.
 This process is done in four steps: